xs

 Challenges and the Path Forward

 For other cities, the lesson is clear: public transportation must be a dynamic, evolving component of urban development.
-As The Future of Public Transportation notes, the future of transit lies in flexibility, sustainability, and technology.
-Curitiba’s journey offers a roadmap for cities seeking to balance growth with responsibility.
+As The Role of Public Transportation in Reducing Greenhouse Gas Emissions in Tokyo notes, the future of transit lies in flexibility, sustainability, and technology.
+Curitiba's journey offers a roadmap for cities seeking to balance growth with responsibility.

 Conclusion: A Blueprint for the Cities of Tomorrow